 Rounding out 2013, Dave and Mike attended the RMAEP Holiday Party on December 12, at Lodo’s Bar & Grill in downtown Denver.
 The theme of this event was Casino Night, and Mike actually won FREE attendance at the next two RMAEP events!
 Many Geotech friends and business associates attended this Holiday Party, and of course, the food and atmosphere were very festive.
 A good time was had by all.

 While Enviro Data is the best project database around, we are also seeing our users apply Enviro Data to much larger data sets, in some cases approaching 10 million records, using SQL Server or Oracle.
 The time required to retrieve a large number of records was impacting their workflow.
 For example, using the existing List feature to display 283,000 records took over 30 minutes.
-So we added a new feature called Quick List, as shown in the following figure:
+So we added a new feature called Quick List.

 It uses a different data retrieval approach, and is much faster.
 When we ran a Quick List, it took 4 seconds for the first records to appear, and 54 seconds to display them all.